Raiders of the Lost Ark

 The folks who crafted Rogue One paid close attention to every detail down to the bolts that held the X-wings together.
 Every decal.
 Every rivet.
 All images below © Ralph McQuarrie.
 Used for editorial purposes only.

-McQuarrie also depicted key visuals in other monumental films such as this illustration below of the Ark of the Covenant for Raiders of the Lost Ark.
-He was also involved in the mothership design from Close Encounters of the Third Kind.
+Ralph McQuarrie also depicted key visuals in other monumental films such as this Bible illustration below of the Ark of the Covenant for Indiana Jones and the Raiders of the Lost Ark.
+He was also involved in the mothership design for Close Encounters of the Third Kind.

 ABOVE IMAGE © PARAMOUNT PICTURES.